wighawag/forge-deploy/README.md

 1. add a deploy script

-    replace the file  `script/Counter.s.sol` with this content:
+    add the file  `script/Deploy.s.sol` with this content:

     ```solidity
     // SPDX-License-Identifier: UNLICENSED